 These are the ones that are less likely to be found in abundance on amazon.
-I’ve seen some, but the vast majority of these babies appear on manufacturers websites, or some obscure site you may happen to land on in your search.
+I’ve seen some, but the vast majority of these babies appear on manufacturers’ websites, or some obscure site you may happen to land on in your search.

-They are said to be warmer, smoother, and more musical than their solid state counterparts.
+They are said to be warmer, smoother, and more musical than their solid-state counterparts.
 They also:

-Higher distortion than similarly priced solid state amps.
+Higher distortion than similarly priced solid-state amps.

-- Roll off at the limits of human hearing frequencies.
+Roll-off at the limits of human hearing frequencies.

 Tube amps are basically meant to “color” the sound in a very pleasing way.
 Even though they do tend to have more distortion, the characteristic can be very pleasing.
-It gives a nice texture to music that sounds very rich, warm, full, and smooth.
+It gives a nice texture to the music that sounds very rich, warm, full, and smooth.

 A tube amp also kind of “rolls off” the higher and lower frequencies, rather than having them just come to a rough stop.
-Some modern tube amps are actually being designed to mimic that of a more neutral, solid state amp.
+Some modern tube amps are actually being designed to mimic that of a more neutral, solid-state amp.